tyler-ramage-inc/isuzu-vehicross/README.md

 3. I brought in 2 fonts.
 The Lilita One font was brought in using Google Fonts CDN.
 For the Isuzu Font I used a font generator to create a webfont kit and used the @font-face to use it.
 This was really exciting to learn how to bring in specific/unique fonts.

-4. In the footer section if you click on "Tyler Ramage" a contact form modal will appear.
+4. MODAL #1:  In the footer section if you click on "Tyler Ramage" a contact form modal will appear.
 After hearing that bots can sniff email address from html pages I decided not to use the basic anchor tag.
 Instead I used a modal to keep my email private.

-5. In the footer section if you click on "Sign Up Now" a sign-up form modal will appear.
+5. MODAL #2:  In the footer section if you click on "Sign Up Now" a sign-up form modal will appear.
 In the future this will allow visitors to sign up for various updates.
 I already have the actual pdf's ready for download for future implementation.

 6. I've purchased two domains but have not decided which to use when this site goes live (www.TylersVX.com and www.vxParts.com).
+When the site goes live I will remove the "What is it?" and the down arrow.
+The site will load the full contents initially.